Roadmap

 • Auto-forms: AI-generated landing pages get working forms without developer involvement

-• Static site deployment tools via our infra (DNS + storage + acceleration)
+• Static site deployment tools via our infrastructure (DNS + storage + acceleration)

 5. MAIL Phase 5 20 Apr 2026